 1. Allow your dog to wait it out and not eat for two to three days.
 As time goes on, your Cockapoo will probably get much less selective.

 2. Stick to a strict feeding schedule.
 As mentioned above this is very important.
 Leave the food out for 15 minutes.
-Your Cockapoo will become accustomed to routine and often quickly learn they must eat their food or they lose it.
+Your Cockapoo will become accustomed to the routine and often quickly learn they must eat their food or they lose it.

 3. As previously mentioned, excessive treats can cause pickiness. so cut back on giving your Cockapoo as many treats.

 4. Switch up your feeding location.
-Also try to minimise things like noise in the house or unfamiliar guests around mealtime.
+Also, try to minimise things like noise in the house or unfamiliar guests around mealtime.
 This can cause anxiety during mealtime for your Cockapoo.

 5. Exercise your Cockapoo before giving them their meal.
-Routine exercise can help to improve their metabolism and stimulate appetite.
+Routine exercise can help to improve their metabolism and stimulate the appetite.
 But give your Cockapoo a break before eating.
 You don’t want to feed your Cockapoo when she’s still excited and panting

-6. Consider a rotation of different foods.
+6. Consider the rotation of different foods.
 But keep in mind it’s usually best to switch food types no more than once a week.
 Otherwise, your Cockapoo may try to wait it out for the next day until she gets her favourite meal.

 7. Simply consider a better tasting diet.
-This can include a diet higher in protein, food with a different texture or a food with more moisture.
+This can include a diet higher in protein, food with a different texture or food with more moisture.

 However, if you’ve tried all the previously mentioned steps and still have a Cockapoo refusing food, then this could because for concern and warrants a trip to the vet.
 If your Cockapoo won’t eat at all but drinks water or refuses everything all together, it could be a sign of a health problem.
 Potentially, it could be dental issues that are causing your Cockapoo pain when they eat.
 Dogs are unable to tell us when they’re in pain so this could be going on without you even knowing.

 Mental conditions such as anxiety and aggression appear to cause loss of appetite in some Cockapoos and animals in general.
 Especially with Cockapoos being such people loving dogs this is a possibility that your vet or dog behaviourist may consider.
 Physical injuries such as damage or inflammation to your Cockapoo’s muscles or ligaments could cause lack of appetite.
-Organ dysfunction is another possible reason for loss of appetite that your vet can diagnose if present.
+Organ dysfunction is another possible reason for the loss of appetite that your vet can diagnose if present.